olgabernat/taf-jysk-pl/README.md

 - `BaseUrlTest`: Tests related to the base URL of the API.
 - `LoginTest`: Tests related to user login through the API.
+- `SearchApiTests`:  API tests for the search functionality.

 #### UI Tests

 - `BaseTest`: Base test class for common functionalities.
 - `HomePageTest`: Tests related to the homepage of the jysk.pl website.
+- `SearchTest`: Tests related to the search functionality.
+- `LoginPageTest`: Tests related to the user login functionality.
 - `SearchTest`: Tests related to the search functionality.

 ### Java Classes